Azure/Azure-TDSP-ProjectTemplate/Docs/DataReport/Data Defintion.md

 For each dataset, the links to the sample datasets in the _**Data**_ directory are also provided.

+_**For ease of modifying this report, placeholder links are included in this page, for example a link to dataset 1, but they are just placeholders pointing to a non-existent page.
+These should be modified to point to the actual location.**_

 ## Raw Data Sources